MyMediaMagnet/api-homeup-php/README.md

 ### Lookups

 There are some lookups available to help you pre-populate your database.
-These will return a master list according to their name
+These will return a master list according to their respective name

 ```php
 $cities = $homeup->cities();